levinsonalex/admin/pa2/pa2.md

 This page displays a picture just like the previous assignment.
 It should have the caption, full-sized picture and links to previous and next picture.
+You must be able to edit the caption.
+If you do, make sure to update the Album.lastupdated field for the album that pic is in.
 If the user does not have access to the album this picture is in, they should not be able to see the picture.

 #### Logout page:`/logout` [sensitive]